-City Garden School will accept incoming first graders who turn 6 years old before August 1st of the year they enroll.
+City Garden School will accept incoming first graders who turn six years old by August of the year they enroll.
 One of our primary goals is to honor the development of each child.
-In order to do so, teachers work from the understanding of child development taught by Rudolf Steiner, the founder of Waldorf Education.
+Teachers work from the understanding of child development and experience.

 A call to later start dates for formal schooling in England:

 School starting age: the evidence, University of Cambridge